-VI.
+VIII.
 RELATED WORK

-I. Cross-technology Communication has been proposed to support seamless, gateway-free communications among heterogeneous IoT radios [8], [42], [24].
+I. Cross-technology Communication has been proposed to support seamless, gateway-free communications among heterogeneous IoT radios [1], [2], [33].
 Recently, researchers have developed several techniques to enable simultaneous communication among multiple heterogeneous IoT devices.
 EMF [9] is able to realize communication between ZigBee and WiFi simultaneously by shifting the packet transmission order.
-B^2W^2 [10] achieves N-way simultaneous communication between WiFi and Bluetooth devices.
+B^2W^2 [14] achieves N-way simultaneous communication between WiFi and Bluetooth devices.
 Since these approaches use packet level CTC, they can only achieve low throughput.
-The physical layer CTC technique WEBee [26] achieves high throughput communication from WiFi to ZigBee by using a small number of WiFi subcarriers (that are overlapped with ZigBee) to emulate ZigBee packets.
-PMC [11] demonstrates that the non-overlapped WiFi subcarriers can also be utilized to transmit traditional WiFi data.
+The physical layer CTC technique WEBee [3] achieves high throughput communication from WiFi to ZigBee by using a small number of WiFi subcarriers (that are overlapped with ZigBee) to emulate ZigBee packets.
+PMC [4] demonstrates that the non-overlapped WiFi subcarriers can also be utilized to transmit traditional WiFi data.
 Therefore, a WiFi device can conduct parallel WiFi-to-WiFi and WiFi-to-ZigBee communications by using a single WiFi data stream.
-Building on the top of the recent advances in CTC techniques, we design Waves, which utilizes WiFi AP to initiate data dissemination for ZigBee nodes.
+One of the most interesting projects is X-MIMO [34], which introduces a physical-layer design for WiFi-to-ZigBee and ZigBee-to-WiFi CTC.
+Specifically, X-MIMO also utilizes physical-layer emulation technique to enable WiFi-to-ZigBee CTC.
+However, to achieve the ZigBee-to-WiFi CTC, X-MIMO leverages the CSI information measured by the WiFi AP to decode the ZigBee packets.
+To do this, the WiFi and ZigBee devices have to disable CSMA scheme in the network.
+Moreover, the ZigBee devices in X-MIMO have to conduct synchronization with the WiFi AP and WiFi clients to ensure the packets transmitted from the WiFi client and the packets transmitted from ZigBee devices are collided at the WiFi AP side.
+In a real-world scenario, since most of devices utilize CSMA to avoid collision and it is hard to conduct synchronization for a large number of devices, X-MIMO may not work for WiFi and ZigBee coexistence network.
+Different from the recent CTC techniques, we design Waves, which utilizes WiFi AP to initiate data dissemination for ZigBee nodes.
 By enabling simultaneous WiFi-to-WiFi and WiFi-to-ZigBee communication, Waves can significantly reduce the data dissemination delay.
-Moreover, since Waves does not require modification in the hardware, which has potential to be applied to commodity devices.
+Moreover, since Waves does not require i) modifications to hardware, ii) disabling CSMA, and iii) strict synchronization among WiFi and ZigBee devices, it has the potential to be applied to commodity devices.